Advice for employers

 - Steadfast Training provides a range of Skills Support for the Workforce programmes www.steadfasttraining.co.uk/skills-support-for-the-workforce.
 Find out more about Steadfast Training’s support here.

 Apprenticeships are fantastic way to grow your own workforce.
-There are payments available for employers who hire new apprentices – £2,000 for those aged under 25, and a £1,500 payment for each new apprentice you hire aged 25 and over, from 1st August 2020 to 31st January 2021.
+There are payments available for employers who hire new apprentices – £3000 for each new apprentice you hire from 1st April 2021 to 30th September 21.
 These payments will be in addition to the existing £1,000 payment the government offers those aged under 25 years of age.

 Find out more about Norfolk County Council’s Recruit, Retain, Reward programme and financial incentives for employers here www.apprenticeshipsnorfolk.org/